offby1/django-simple-deploy/docs/contributing/parking_lot.md

 # Parking Lot

 This is a place to dump ideas that aren't yet actionable.
 This document exists to keep from cluttering up issues with tasks that aren't really closable in a short timeframe.
-That said, there is a [Parking lot](https://github.com/django-simple-deploy/django-simple-deploy/issues/337) issue, so if you have a small suggestion feel free to add it there.
+There's also a [Parking lot](https://github.com/django-simple-deploy/django-simple-deploy/issues/337) issue, so if you have a small suggestion feel free to add it there.

 General ideas
 ---